Overview of the Process for Obtaining the Data

 For reasons of confidentiality, selected variables are not routinely released on the SEER-CAHPS files.
 These variables include the Health Plan ID and Contract number.
 Additionally, the patient's census tract identifier and zip code reported by SEER at the time of first cancer diagnosis, and the zip code at the time of the CAHPS survey have been encrypted.
 Separate files that contain geographically-based (ZIP code and census tract level) socioeconomic information from the 1990 and 2000 Censuses and the 2008 – 2012 American Community Survey are provided and can be matched by the encrypted patient census tract and zip code.
 These aggregated census variables have been slightly altered to prevent matching back to the Census data and identifying the actual census tract or zip code.
 Please review the Privacy and Confidentiality Issues section for more information on these variables.

 Once a data request has been approved and all appropriate documents are on file, IMS (NCI's programming contractor) will provide an invoice to the investigator to cover the costs of creating the requested data files (see Cost of Acquiring SEER-CAHPS Data).
 In accordance with an NCI-IMS contractual agreement, IMS will begin processing data requests upon receipt of payment.
 IMS requires pre-payment of all invoices.
 Extracted files are sent in column delimited files and SAS c-port format.
-In order to ensure the security of the patient's information during transition of files, the data files will be encrypted using WinZip (256bit AES encryption) and password-protected.
+In order to ensure the security of the patient's information during transition of files, the data files will be encrypted to a thumb drive that is password-protected.
 The data files will also be compressed using the GZIP compression utility.
 A program will be made available to unzip the files onto the user's PC in the directory that the user specifies.
-The PC must be equipped with Windows NT, Windows 95 or later.
+The PC must be equipped with the Windows Operating system.
 GUNZIP is necessary to unzip the files if using a UNIX or Linux machine.